Credit Accumulation and Transfer (CATS)

 - Claim credit for prior studies

-- Improve your career prospects by updating your skills
+- Improve your career prospects through developing new skills and building upon existing ones

-- Prepare for return to work or change direction
+- Prepare for a return to work or a career change

 - Widen your knowledge and broaden your interests